 They said it couldn’t be done, but do it they certainly did.
 British Theatres were first closed down on March 16th 2020 and The Show Must Go Online project launched just three days later with an online reading of The Two Gentlemen Of Verona; thirty six weeks after that, The Tempest drew proceedings to a close.
 Under the astute direction of Rob Myles and the production nous of Sarah Peachey, the object was to perform the entire canon of Shakespeare’s plays in the order in which they were thought to be written at the rate of one per week (oh, and they did a few extra bonus shows as well).
 This phenomenal achievement was recognised with very positive notices and the presentation of a OneOff Award for sustained excellence across the series.
-The individual show Richard III has now been selected as a finalist for the OnComm Awards and following my recent viewing of the entire Henry VI trilogy, the time seemed right to complete this slice of Shakespearean history by revisiting the success of TSMGO (as those of us lucky enough to take part in a show* learned to call it).
+The individual show Richard III has now been selected as a finalist for the OnComm Awards), the time seemed right to complete this slice of Shakespearean history by revisiting the success of TSMGO (as those of us lucky enough to take part in a show* learned to call it).

 I’d forgotten how impeccably plotted this early success of Shakespeare’s is, with its perfect narrative arc tracing the Crookback’s rise to power in the first half and his fairly speedy downfall in the second.
 Along the way he is responsible for, even if he doesn’t personally kill them, numerous deaths including that of the man who helped him to get to the top, at least one brother (possibly two), a couple of nephews (though that’s a contentious conclusion in historical debate) and of his wife (whom he married after slaughtering her first husband).
 Complete with physical disability and a twisted mind he is one of Shakespeare’s most glorious villains and it’s no wonder that some barnstorming actors (Garrick, Olivier, Sher, McKellen) have all relished playing the role.
 In this version Ashley Byam picks up the gauntlet and, especially given the limited preparation time, makes a very good job of it; he certainly finds the fun the character has underneath all the malice.
 It’s a difficult call on screen to show the famous hump as the actor has to mostly be face on, but the withered arm is put to good use.
 It’s also not easy starting with some of the most famous lines in the play and indeed Shakespeare generally (Hamlet gets to wait for Act 3 before “To be or not to be….”) although the intimacy of playing so close to camera works to distinct advantage as we are made confidants to his nefarious schemes.